gbinside/code_tests/01-BBB.md

 Given an array and a permutation, apply the permutation to the array.
 For example, given the array `["a", "b", "c"]` and the permutation `[2, 1, 0]`, return `["c", "b", "a"]`.

+## 402 same as 362

+This problem was asked by Twitter.

+A strobogrammatic number is a positive number that appears the same after being rotated 180 degrees.
+For example, 16891 is strobogrammatic.

+Create a program that finds all strobogrammatic numbers with N digits.

 ## 403

 This problem was asked by Two Sigma.